 - Albertsons Companies (NYSE:ACI)

 - Wheaton Precious Metals (NYSE:WPM)

-July is turning out to be a wild month.
+But if I’m being brutally honest, we’re probably not going to do that.
+And that means October is turning out to be a wild month as well.
 Take advantage with these best stocks to buy.

 Home Depot (HD)

 As a home repair and renovation specialist, Home Depot is simply one of the best stocks to buy in any environment.
 Bull market or bear, Murphy’s law doesn’t care.
 I learned that lesson the hard way when my smoke detector started screaming at three in the morning – it’s always three in the morning, isn’t it? – forcing me to replace the batteries.

 Fortunately, I was prepared.
 I had my 9-volt batteries and a telescoping ladder.
 Further, I have an ample set of tools and accessories should anything else go awry.
 The pandemic has been a lesson of basic preparedness for all of us, driving the narrative for HD stock.

 Another reason to consider shares is that 2020 is turning out to be a rotten year.
 From the pandemic to economic woes to outbursts of violence throughout this nation, we’ve been through a lot.
 Unfortunately, we’re only halfway through.